Platting

 It is required when large pieces of property are developed in phases, or in areas under common ownership.

-Do all plats require P&Z approval?
+Do all plats require the Planning & Zoning Commission's (P&Z) approval?

 How do I get a plat prepared?